whatiskeptiname/Table_structure_recognition/README.md

 - behaviour parameterization
 - input parameters validation <br>

-All this without need to change implementation of processing function (except of adding one parameter that specifies decorator behavior). <br>
+All this without need to change implementation of processing function <br>(except for first parameter that has to be `list` and the second one that has to be `dict` that specifies decorator behavior). <br>
 Example: